-In general, absentee owners like Henry Goulburn of Betchworth, near Dorking, would have trouble controlling their slaves and resolving a regular crisis like the outbreak of illness on a plantation in the West Indies.
+In general, absentee owners like Henry Goulburn of Betchworth, near Dorking, would have trouble controlling their enslaved and resolving a regular crisis like the outbreak of illness on a plantation in the West Indies.
 Meanwhile, Thomas John Parker, another Surrey man with property at Canbury House in Kingston, actually resided at his plantation until he returned to England in 1796.
-He had over 1,000 slaves in a flourishing community.
+He owned over 1,000 enslaved people in what was, for him, a profitable, flourishing community.

 The Long Family

 Kingston resident Edward Long of Coombe House (1734-1813) was an influential historian of Jamaica whose eighteenth century perspective on the island is immortalised in his ‘History of Jamaica’ (1774).

 Living in Jamaica most of his life, Long also provided one of the better examples of how a plantation should be run.
 The plantation at Lucky Valley passed through the hands of the generations of the Long family.

 Grandfather Samuel Long (of Carshalton) had been on board Penn & Venables’ colonial expedition to Jamaica in 1655, so the Long family’s association with the island stretches as far back as the beginnings of British Jamaica itself, following Spanish rule.

 It was Edward Long’s father, Charles Long (1679-1723), and his succession of marriages that really established the Long’s West Indian estates.
 He first married Amy Lawes, the daughter of Sir Nicholas Lawes, a member of the planter elite in Jamaica where he was Governor from 1718-22.
 After Amy’s death, Charles married Jane Beeston, another wealthy heiress.